-Passing the sub-examinations for the course is required.
-In case of failure of a subexam, a single retake is possible.
+Passing the mid-examinations for the course is required.
+In case of failure of a midexam, a single retake is possible.

-Successful completion of subexams is required.
-Participation in the practicals is compulsory.
+Conditions for obtaining a signature: Successful completion of midexams is required.
+Participation in the practices is compulsory.

 End-semester examination requirements: obtaining a signature.